-The General Data Protection Regulations (GDPR) is EU wide legislation designed to improve the way organisations handle personal and sensitive data, in order to better protect the rights of the public.
-The GDPR must be implemented by 25th May 2018 and we’ve been working hard over the last nine months to make sure we are ready.
+The General Data Protection Regulations (GDPR) is EU-wide legislation designed to improve the way organisations handle personal and sensitive data, in order to better protect the rights of the public.

-On this page you’ll find everything you need to know about our GDPR preparations, including new privacy notices, a guide for advisers and employers, and frequently asked questions.
+On this page you’ll find everything you need to know about our GDPR arrangements, including new privacy notices, a guide for advisers and employers, and frequently asked questions.

 our privacy notices